The threshold conjecture for the energy critical hyperbolic Yang--Mills equation

 Secondly, we consider solutions with energy above this threshold, and prove the following Dichotomy Theorem: either (i) the solution is topologically trivial, global and scatters, or (ii) it ``bubbles off'' a soliton in either finite time (which corresponds to blow-up) or in infinite time.
 Here ``soliton bubbling off'' means that a sequence of symmetry- and gauge-equivalent solutions must converge to a soliton, namely a Lorentz transform of a steady state.

-As a main common component of both theorems, we separately state and prove a Bubbling Theorem, which provides a necessary and sufficient condition for soliton bubbling-off purely in terms of the the energy distribution of the solution.
+As a main common component of both theorems, we separately state and prove a Bubbling Theorem, which provides a necessary and sufficient condition for soliton bubbling off purely in terms of the the energy distribution of the solution.

 The paper is organized as follows.
-In the first section we provide some background material on the hyperbolic Yang--Mills equation, and then we give the statements of the main results in Theorem~\ref{t:bubble-off} (the Bubbling Theorem), respectively Theorem~\ref{t:threshold} (the Threshold Theorem), and finally Theorem~\ref{t:no-bubble} (the Dichotomy Theorem).
+In the first section we provide some background material on the hyperbolic Yang--Mills equation, and then we give the statements of the main results in Theorem~\ref{t:bubble-off} (the Bubbling Theorem), Theorem~\ref{t:threshold} (the Threshold Theorem), and finally Theorem~\ref{t:no-bubble} (the Dichotomy Theorem).
 In the second section we provide a brief overview of the results in the first three papers of the sequence \cite{OTYM1},\cite{OTYM2},\cite{OTYM2.5}.
 The remainder of the paper is devoted to the proof of the main results.